external facebook instagramlinkedin pinterest playsearch twitteryoutube

 Emerging roots: Look beneath the pot.
 When a plant outgrows its pot, often (but not always) the plant’s roots will begin to grow out of the pot’s drainage holes.
 If you see any root growth outside the pot, the plant needs a larger space to grow.

 Holding shape: Carefully remove the seedling from its pot.
-The seedling’s roots should hold the shape of the media well.
+The seedling’s roots should hold the shape of the media well, forming a root ball.
 This indicates strong root growth and that the plant can handle the potting-up process.

-Watch this video to learn when to pot up tomato seedlings:
+Watch this video to learn how to identify cotyledons and true leaves:

 How to pot up seedlings

-Step 1: Water your seedlings in the morning of the day you plan to pot up, saturating the seedlings’ roots.
+Step 1: Water your seedlings in the morning of the day you plan to pot up, saturating the seedlings’ roots and keeping the root ball moist.
 Saturated roots help mitigate the shock of transplanting.

 Make sure the aerial parts of the plant (such as the stem and leaves) are dry to help prevent damage when handling.